zackees/qtwave/README.md

 // Note that this is a 1-dimensional wave, but the api here is a 2D grid.
 This is because
-// we intend to upgrade this to a 2D wave simulation. template <size_t N>
+// we intend to upgrade this to a 2D wave simulation.
+// Note that all values are computed in the range of [-1.0f, 1.0f].
+// Call `update()` for each iteration that you want the simulation to progress to.
+For good
+// results set the speed down but increase the number of updates per frame drawn. template <size_t N>
 class Grid {
 public: